 We may include links to external sites that we consider contain content relevant to the information that you were seeking from us.
 Where these links occur, we accept no responsibility for the accuracy of the content, the privacy or security of those sites or your reliance on any information contained within any such site.

-Contacting us about access to, and correction of, your personal information
+Access to, and correction of, your personal information

 Allianz aims to ensure that your personal information is accurate, up to date, complete and relevant.
 If you would like to seek access to, or revise, your personal information, or feel that the information we currently have on record is incorrect or incomplete, please contact us using the following contact details: